signaldatascience/R-curriculum/src/week5/day4/classification.md

 * Generate 100 data points in the unit square.
 50 of them should be drawn from a multivariate normal distribution centered at $(0.25, 0.25)$, and 50 of them should be drawn from a multivariate normal distribution centered at $(0.75, 0.75)$.
 Their covariance matrices should be identical, with the variance in each direction equal to 0.2 and the covariance between the dimensions equal to 0.1.
 Plot the data.

 * Generate a vector with class labels for the data (-1 or +1 depending on which distribution a point is drawn from).
 Run both LDA and QDA on the data.
-Look at the estimates of the sample means and covariances and evaluate the accuracy of the predictions.
+Look at the estimates of the sample mean and evaluate the accuracy of the predictions.

 * Generate equal amounts of data from two multivariate normal distributions in the unit square with extremely different covariance matrices.
 Run both LDA and QDA on the data.
 How does the performance of each algorithm in classifying the training data vary as you change the size of the dataset?